Tom-England/ENGIEApp/README.md

 are used to fill in the PDF document.
 An email is then sent to the destination email, which is stored in the database.

+If an email fails to send due to a lack of internet connection, an error instructs the user to visit the recently submitted forms page - where they can use the "Resend failed forms" button to try again.

 ## Admin Features

 ### Logging in as admin